studevkiran/A_R_HOSPITAL/README.md

-# 🏥 LifeCare Hospital - Website
+# 🏥 AR Hospital - Website

 A modern, mobile-first hospital website built with HTML5, CSS3, and vanilla JavaScript.
-This project features a beautiful gold-themed design with responsive layouts, interactive booking system, and WhatsApp integration.
+This project features the Apollo Maroon Theme with clean light backgrounds, responsive layouts, interactive booking system, and multi-platform integration.

 ## 📋 Features